 Producer price changes were uneven in 2018.
-The PPI forclimbed 2.5 percent, the same as in 2017.
-During this period, price increases for and accelerated, while the index for increased at a substantially slower rate than in 2017, primarily because of a downturn in energy prices.
+The PPI for final demand climbed 2.5 percent, the same as in 2017.
+During this period, price increases for final demand services and final demand construction accelerated, while the index for final demand goods increased at a substantially slower rate than in 2017, primarily because of a downturn in energy prices.

-In calendar-year 2018, the index for 2) The index for rose 2.6 percent after climbing 2.3 percent in 2017.
-(See figure 1 and table 1.)increased 2.8 percent following a 2.1-percent advance for the 12 months ended December 2017.
-Leading the broad-based acceleration, the index for jumped 6.5 percent, compared with a 2.3-percent rise the previous year.
-Margins for moved up 2.5 percent in 2018 after increasing 1.8 percent a year earlier.
-(Trade indexes measure changes in margins received by wholesalers and retailers.
+In calendar-year 2018, the index for final demand services increased 2.8 percent following a 2.1-percent advance for the 12 months ended December 2017.
+Leading the broad-based acceleration, the index for final demand transportation and warehousing services jumped 6.5 percent, compared with a 2.3-percent rise the previous year.
+Margins for final demand trade services moved up 2.5 percent in 2018 after increasing 1.8 percent a year earlier.
+(Trade indexes measure changes in margins received by wholesalers and retailers.2) The index for final demand services less trade, transportation, and warehousing rose 2.6 percent after climbing 2.3 percent in 2017.
+(See figure 1 and table 1.)

 Total final demand